Fast-iTPN: Integrally Pre-Trained Transformer Pyramid Network with Token Migration: Experiment

-Results are summarized in Table~\ref{tab:finetuning}.
+Results of iTPN are summarized in Table~\ref{tab:finetuning}.
 One can see that iTPN achieves higher accuracy than existing methods on all tracks, \textit{i.e.}, using \textsf{base}-level or \textsf{large}-level backbones, with or without external supervision (\textit{i.e.}, CLIP~\cite{clip}).
 For example, using the \textsf{base}-level backbone, iTPN achieves an $85.1\%$ accuracy with only $400$ pre-training epochs, surpassing MAE~\cite{MAE2022} and HiViT~\cite{hivit} with $1\rm{,}600$ epochs.
 The accuracy of iTPN continues growing to $85.5\%$ with $1\rm{,}600$ pre-training epochs, which is on par with BEiT-v2~\cite{beitv2} that distilled knowledge from CLIP-B~\cite{clip} ($1\rm{,}600$ epochs), yet iTPN reports an $86.2\%$ accuracy with the supervision of CLIP ($800$ epochs).
 Similar situations occur when we use the \textsf{large}-level backbone, where the advantage of iTPN is a bit smaller due to the higher baseline.
-The best practice appears when an iTPN-L/$14$ model (\textit{i.e.}, patch size is adjusted to $14\times14$) is supervised by a CLIP-L teacher -- the classification accuracy, $88.0\%$, is the highest to date under fair comparisons.
+The best practice appears when an iTPN-L/$14$ model (\textit{i.e.}, patch size is adjusted to $14\times14$) is supervised by a CLIP-L teacher -- the classification accuracy, $88.0\%$, is the highest to date under fair comparisons. {Using Imagenet-22K for intermediate fine-tuning further boosts the performance -- iTPN-L reaches 89.2 performance and the 1B model iTPN-g achieves 89.5 Top-1 accuracy.}

-\textbf{Linear probing}\quad We then evaluate the pre-trained models using the linear probing test where the pre-trained backbone is frozen and only the newly initialized linear classifier is allowed to be fine-tuned.
-Therefore, compared to fine-tuning, linear probing raises a higher requirement for the pre-trained backbone.
-Following the convention, we train the models for $90$ epochs using the LARS optimizer~\cite{huo2021large} with a batch size of $16\rm{,}384$ and a learning rate of $0.1$.
-Similar to the situation of fine-tuning, iTPN outperforms all MIM-based methods in terms of classification accuracy.
-Specifically, the iTPN-B (pixel) model with $1\rm{,}600$ pre-training epochs reports a $71.6\%$ accuracy, surpassing $1\rm{,}600$-epoch MAE~\cite{MAE2022} by a significant margin of $3.8\%$, as well as $400$-epoch BEiT, $800$-epoch SimMIM, and $1\rm{,}600$-epoch CAE by $22.2\%$, $14.9\%$, and $1.2\%$, respectively.
-With CLIP supervision, iTPN with $300$ epochs of pre-training reports a $77.3\%$ accuracy, surpassing MVP~\cite{mvp} with the same setting by $1.9\%$.

-\textbf{Insights}\quad Note that image classification experiments do not involve transferring the pre-trained neck, \textit{i.e.}, the feature pyramid.
-That said, iTPN achieves higher classification accuracy with the pre-trained backbone alone.
-This implies that (i) a joint optimization of backbone and neck leads to a stronger backbone, and hence, (ii) the derived backbone can be directly transferred for various vision tasks, extending iTPN to more application scenarios.